Bam12006/iom/README.md

-Internet of Microscopes (IoM) source code
+Internet of Microscopes (IoM) for Biomedical Imaging Source Code
 ------------------------------------------
 For additional information please see IoM Project Description.pdf